shoaibrayeen/Programmers-Community/readMe.md

 - Front-end Developer
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - At least 3 Projects ( Either on Team or Individual )
    - Good hands on HTML, CSS, and Javascript
    - Any Framework ( Plus Point )

 - Solution Engineer or Solution Architect
-   - Quatitative Aptitudes and Puzzles
+   - Quantitative Aptitudes and Puzzles
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Databases ( Relational or Non-Relational )
    - At least 3 Projects ( Either on Team or Individual )

 - Data Analyst
-   - Quatitative Aptitudes
+   - Quantitative Aptitudes
    - Data Structures and Algorithms in C, C++, Java or Python
-   - Problem Solving by Logics
+   - Problem Solving Skills
    - Knowledge of Probability and Statistics
    - At least 2 Projects based on Data ( Either R or Python )

 - Business Analyst, Technical Analyst or Business Techinal Analyst
-   - Quatitative Aptitude and Puzzles
+   - Quantitative Aptitude and Puzzles
    - Good Communication Skill
    - Applying Business Intelligence to Case Studies
    - Good Knowledge of Machine Learning